China ‘Loves’ Tom Hiddleston’s ‘Creepy’ Vitamin Ad, Female Fans Consider Themselves His ‘Wife’

 The comments speak for themselves.

-As the above-mentioned BBC report states, Hiddleston finds himself well-established in China.
+As the above-mentioned BBC report states, Hiddleston finds himself well established in China.
 His following on the country’s social media platform, Weibo, sits at over 600,000.

 Somewhat cringe-worthy as the ad may be, it seems to be working.
 This may well be due to the engaging nature of Hiddleston’s positioning in the video.
 Despite being alone, the actor is clearly speaking to the viewer, if not preparing a meal for them.

-“Look at the money I spent because of you, husband”
+“Look at the money I spent because of you, husband.”

-This comment came from a female fan who accompanied her caption with a photo showing her 148-yuan ($22) expenditure on Centrum vitamins.
+This comment came from a female fan who accompanied her caption with a photo showing her 148 yuan ($22) expenditure on Centrum vitamins.

 The media outlet continues to point out Hiddleston’s remarkably good Chinese, alongside quoting Professor Zhang Kuangjie of the Nanyang Technological University.

-“Many female fans often consider their idol their imaginary boyfriend or husband”
+“Many female fans often consider their idol their imaginary boyfriend or husband.”

 Such a laugh on @BBCRadio2 this morning with @achrisevans @edsheeran @AntMiddleton333 & @angelascanlon.
 Happy Friday. pic.twitter.com/9KjdEb29ot